Native Wildflower Garden behind Ostermeier House

-By the summer of 2013, the 64’x34’ garden plot behind the Ostermeier House began showing off its sun-loving natives.
-This flower and grass-filled garden provides ideas and inspiration about how area gardeners can use and enjoy native plants in their own home settings.
+By the summer of 2013, the 64’x34’ garden plot in the Ostermeier Prairie Center began showing off its sun-loving natives.
+This flower and small grass-filled garden provides ideas and inspiration about how area gardeners can use and enjoy native prairie plants in their own home settings.

-The standard garden bed was designed to feature various plant heights and widths, bloom times and colors.
-Through the spring, summer and fall, visitors can now see flowers that bloom in yellows, purples, reds, pinks, whites and grays.
-These flowers are set off by tall and short grasses.
+The garden bed is designed to feature various plant heights and widths, bloom times and colors.
+Through the spring, summer and fall, visitors can see flowers that bloom in yellows, purples, reds, pinks, whites and grays.
+These native flowers are set off by short native grasses.

-Each of the 33 different plants is labeled for easy identification.
+A variety of different sun-loving native plants is labeled for easy identification.
 In addition, the U of I Extension has produced a brochure (link to brochure) giving basic information about the wildflower garden.
 In the summer of 2023, QR codes will be added for visitors to reference.

 Many of these plants host a variety of bees and butterflies, including the monarch butterfly, the state’s official insect.
 Among the other beneficial insects they attract are lady bugs, which feed on pests, such as aphids.
 Several species of birds feast on the wildflower seeds, including the goldfinch, which feeds coneflower thistle to nestlings in late summer.

 A brief description of each of the plants featured in this garden can be found here (pdf link).
 For more comprehensive descriptions, including photos of seedlings and flowerheads, visit the LMG Nature Center and ask to see the notebook compiled by University of Illinois Master Naturalists giving extensive information on each plant.